moshiko1988/js-modules-study/study.md

   };
 })(someValue, someFunction);

-// How would you use ourModule?
+// How would you use myModule?
 ```

 From outside, we can't access the variable `value` inside the module.
 This is